Nechells: Industrial and commercial development

 At the corner of Long Acre and Plume Street stood the large factory of Verity's Ltd, a manufacturer of electrical motors, fans and electrical fittings.
 The company went into voluntary liquidation in 1959.

 Flights Hallmark, a coach and corporate vehicle operator, had its head office and a depot on Long Acre, on the site of the former Aston motive power depot.

 The privately owned St Clements Nursing Home at the junction of Nechells Park Road and Stanley Road was built on land formerly occupied by St. Clement's Vicarage.

 A notable feature of the commercial life of present-day Nechells is the headquarters of the Wing Yip Chinese food and restaurant business which occupies a site at Nechells Green bounded by Thimblemill Lane, Long Acre, Nechells Park Road and Railway Terrace.
 This site opened in 1992, was expanded considerably in 1996 and now includes a business centre serving the Chinese community and a food superstore.

 Also on Thimble Mill Lane, the Aston Manor Brewery started production in 1993 and produces beer, cider and perry.
 It is capable of producing 24,000 bottles per hour.

 On 7 July 2016, five workers, Almamo Jammeh, Ousman Diaby, Bangally Dikoureh, Salibo Sillah and Muhamdou Jagana lost their lives when a concrete wall collapsed at the plant of Hawkeswood Metal Recycling on Trevor Street.
-Following a trial at Birmingham Crown Court in 2022, two directors of the firm that ran the plant were convicted of health and safety offences which lead to the mens' deaths.
+Following a trial at Birmingham Crown Court in 2022, two directors of the firm that ran the plant were convicted of health and safety offences which lead to the men's deaths.
+In 2023 the two men were each sentenced to nine months imprisonment at Birmingham Crown Court.

 A distribution warehouse for FairShare Midlands is situated at the Metro Triangle on Mount Street.
 This warehouse distributes foodstuffs to food banks across Birmingham.